molpopgen/fwdpy11/doc/pages/tsoverview.rst

 takes this "messy" node and edge table and returns "simplified" node and edge tables.

-We can visualize this process using an example taken from the `tskit` tutorials_, which implements the discrete-time Wright-Fisher model for a diploid population without recombination:
+We can visualize this process using an example taken from the `tskit` tutorials_, which implements the discrete-time Wright-Fisher model for a diploid population without recombination and without selection:

 .. ipython:: python